jerodarko/DbSession/assessment.md

 https://tinyurl.com/y3xv4r6u

 ## 1B.
-SQLServer to Postgres dms task challenge
+SQLServer to Aurora Postgres dms task challenge
 1a.
 Make sure we have taken care of prerequisites for the EC2 SQLServer to use as CDC source with replication https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html

 1b.